NEXT UP ON this.

 Rachael adds: ‘The profession is so varied; there are so many facets of health and well-being, so there’s always new and exciting work to be done.’

 Interested in pursuing a career in health promotion?
-Find out more about studying health promotion at Deakin.
+Find out more about studying Deakin’s Bachelor of Health Sciences online.

 Subscribe for a regular dose of technology, innovation, culture and personal development.